 You’ve only got six seconds to make an impression when your resume reaches a recruiter’s desk.
-But how can you stand out from the competition as a STEM professional?
+But, how can you stand out from the competition as a STEM professional?

-The simple answer—highlight your experience effectively.
+The simple answer—highlight your STEM experience effectively.

 Time and time again, candidates ineffectively communicate their experience, skills and potential in resumes.
-If you want to land a STEM job successfully, it’s critical to ensure that your knowledge and professional background stands out.
+If you want to land a STEM job successfully, it’s critical to ensure that your knowledge and professional background stand out.

-1. Focus on technological proficiencies
+1. Focus on technical skills

 Often, job seekers think of resumes as a chronology of their job experiences.
 However, a resume is the opposite—it’s a written, formatted elevator pitch about why you’re the perfect person for a job.